Tokyo Travel Guide

 Common Tokyo Planning Mistakes

-A few small fixes can make the whole trip feel much smoother.
+A few small fixes can make the entire trip feel much better.

 - Trying to do too many districts in one day: Tokyo rewards clustering, not city-wide bouncing.